MicrosoftDocs/customer-insights/ci-docs/journeys/add-action.md

 ---
 title: Add an action within a Journey
-description: An overvire of possible actions within a journey in Dynamics 365 Customer Insights - Journeys. ms.date: 09/12/2024 ms.topic: article
+description: An overview of possible actions within a journey in Dynamics 365 Customer Insights - Journeys. ms.date: 09/12/2024 ms.topic: article
 author: colinbirkett